Entity class operations using the Organization service

-- View the definition of the attribute in the customization tools
+- View the definition of the column (attribute) in the web application customization tools

-- For system entities, you can review the Entity Reference
+- For system tables, you can review the Table/entity Reference

-- Use a tool to browse the metadata for entities, such as the Metadata Browser described in Browse the metadata for your environment
+- Use a tool to browse the table definitions, such as the Metadata Browser described in Browse the metadata for your environment

 Attribute types can be any of the following.
 This is a partial list.